-Often, someone suffering from IBS will need to try a number of therapies, techniques or lifestyle changes in order to determine what works best for them.
+Treating irritable bowel syndrome (IBS) can be difficult as there are a number of different factors (diet, lifestyle, mental health) to consider.
+People with IBS often have to try a number of therapies, techniques or lifestyle changes in order to determine what works best for them.

-1. Traditional therapies
+Traditional medical therapies

-Traditional therapies that treat the symptoms include:
+Traditional therapies that treat IBS symptoms include:

 - Bulking agents for constipation (i.e. Normacol)